lnrdll/laravel-wsl/README.md

 ### Docroot

 Create a docroot where your code will exist.
-Since the Windows filesystem can be access from the WSL `/mnt/`, create a directory shared between the two spaces and symlinked it for your home directory in WSL.
+Since the Windows filesystem can be access from the WSL `/mnt/`, create a directory shared between the two spaces and symlinked it from your home directory in WSL.

 ```
 ln -s /mnt/c/Users/<username>/<code_directory> ~/code